 There is a better way.
 New York City successfully abolished its Board of Estimates in 1989 to establish a new balance of power between a strong mayor and city council and end backroom dealing at an unaccountable board.
 We should do the same.

-2. Abolish of the City Comptroller.
+2. Abolish the Office of Comptroller.

 Once upon a time the Comptroller was responsible for most of the internal workings of city government, including financial controls and human resources.